Reach Code

 Exception: As an alternative to solar PV system, the building type may provide a solar hot water system (solar thermal) with a minimum collector area of 40 square feet, additional to any other solar thermal equipment otherwise required for compliance with Part 6.

-The City’s Reach Codes require a higher number of various levels of electric vehicle (EV) charging/ parking spaces than what is required by the State for new construction projects (applied only to newly constructed buildings).
+The City Reach Codes require a higher number of different-level electric vehicle (EV) charging/parking spaces than what is required by the State for new construction projects (applied only to newly constructed buildings).

 Definitions for EV Charging Levels